2009 Winter Tour

 I am on the road these days, Krav Maga seminar tour of the USA and Canada.
-I had been doing my writing on my recently purchased tiny “note book” lap top computer thing.
-And then, just as I thought I was part of the lap top cool computer generation, I ran into a snag; my word document thing stop working, just like that, suddenly and without so much as a warning.
+I had been doing my writing on my recently purchased tiny "notebook" lap top.
+And then, just as I though I was part of the cool lap top computer generation, I ran into a snag; my word document stopped working, just like that, suddenly and without so much as a warning.

-Not being a computer expert, and not having my computer experts around me, I begin to try and figure this out on my own, but without much success.
-I began networking and asking people, and finally I started a series of phone calls, to the store where I purchased the computer, to the computer manufacturer, back to the store and around again.
+Not being a computer expert, and not having my computer experts around me, I began to try and figure this out on my own, but without much success.
+I began networking and asking people, and finally I started a series of phone calls; to the store where I purchased the computer, to the computer manufacturer, back to the store and around again.
 This wasted a lot of my precious time and energy.
-Finally I understood the problem, and the solution (proof being that I am writing this blog).
-As it turns out the entire issue was quite simple and could be explained in less than 10 seconds quite easily.
+Finally I understood the problem, and the solution (proof being that I am writing this blog on said computer).
+As it turns out the entire issue was quite simple and could have been explained in less than 10 seconds rather easily.

-Here is the issue, I am not a computer expert, I have very little interest in computers, I do not intend to spend years training to become one, yet I do need to use a computer and understand the basics.
-When a knowledgeable computer person explains the issues to me, simply and concisely.
-I get it right away and I am able to use this information.
-Without this explanation however, I am stuck wasting much valuable time and energy trying to figure it out on my own or searching “in all the wrong places".
+Here is the issue: I am not a computer expert, I have very little interest in computers, I do not intend to spend years training to become a computer expert, yet I do no need to use a computer and understand the basics.
+When a knowledgeable person explains the issue to me, simple and concisely, I understand it right away and I am able to use this information.
+Without this explanation however, I am stuck wasting much valuable time and energy trying to figure out on my own or searching in "all the wrong places".

-Suddenly it hit me; the problem here is that the computer people were not using the Krav Maga approach to their business.
+Suddenly it hit me; the problem here is the computer people were not using the IKI Krav Maga approach to their business.

 I have a friend who trained in Okinawa in traditional karate.
-He learned several katas, (Pre arranged forms) yet did not really understand the moves he was doing.
-After ten years of training he asked his instructor about a certain technique, a move in the Kata.
-"Is this a block or a strike?" the teacher answered with a knowing smile, “ah, in time the answer shall come to you, maintain your daily practice.”
+He learned several katas (Pre - arranged forms) yet did not really understand the moves he was doing (and teaching!)
+After ten years of training he returned to Okinawa and asked his instructor about a certain technique, a move in the Kata.
+"Is this a block or a strike?" the teacher answered with a knowing smile," Ah, in time that answer shall come to you, maintain your daily practice".

-This is the Krav Maga approach, get to the essential point quickly, respect people’s time.
-You are the expert, make it easy for them to learn, make the information usable to them.
+This is the IKI Krav Maga approach; get to the essential point quickly, respect the peoples' time.
+You are the expert, make it easy for them to learn, make the information accessible and usable to them.
 It should not be that difficult.